-This Arboricultural Assessment Report/Tree Protection Specification was prepared for Site Image Landscape Architects.
-It is understood that this report is to accompany a Concept Plan Application under Part 3A of the Environmental Planning and Assessment Act 1979 for the proposed redevelopment of the Marrickville Metro Shopping Centre (subject site).
+This report forms part of a Preferred Project Report (PPR) prepared on behalf of AMP Capital Investors (AMPCI) in respect to the Concept Plan Application under Part 3A of the NSW Environmental Planning and Assessment Act 1979 for the proposed redevelopment of the Marrickville Metro Shopping Centre.

 In preparing this report the author is aware of and has taken into account the objectives of the Marrickville Council's Tree Preservation Order 2007.

 Refer to Appendix 1: Methodology.